 Wonderfully paced, suspenseful and dramatic, An Accident in August is the story of an ordinary person radically changed by her chance involvement in an extraordinary event.
 She unwittingly becomes a part of history.
 Yet history itself, not to mention the police and the media,ultimately fails to identify her, and she remains a figure cloaked in mystery.

 Laurence Cossé worked as a journalist before devoting herself entirely to fiction.
-She is the author of the satirical thriller, The Corner of the Veil, and the bestselling Prime Minister’s Woman.
+She is the author of Bitter Almonds (Europa, 2013) and An Accident in August (Europa, 2011).
 A Novel Bookstore is her ninth novel.
-An Accident in August is forthcoming from Europa Editions in fall 2011.
 She lives in France.